Exploring spondylitis surgery

 - Radiating symptoms as a result of nerve compression

-These symptoms can become worse during periods of inactivity or rest, and people with AS may be awakened during the night because of their discomfort.
+These symptoms can become worse during periods of inactivity or rest and people with AS may be awakened during the night because of their discomfort.
 In some patients, the affected joints and vertebrae can fuse together, causing spinal deformities and making everyday activities extremely difficult.

 Laser Spine Institute does not provide minimally invasive surgery to treat spondylitis.
-However, if you have spondylitis, our Care Team can help you find conservative options to reduce your chronic back pain.
+However, if you have spondylitis, our caring team can help you find conservative options to reduce your chronic back pain.